-The bright-line rangefinder of this camera is not just a very high-quality, large, brilliant and bright viewfinder - it also doubles as a highly precise, lens-coupled rangefinder.
+The bright-line rangefinder of this camera is not just a very high-quality, large, brilliant and bright viewfinder - it also doubles as a highly precise, lens-coupled metering device.
 All Leica M lenses with focal lengths between 16 and 135 mm are coupled automatically when they are attached to a camera.
 The viewfinder has a magnification factor of 0.73x.

 The bright-line frame is coupled with the focusing function in such a way that the parallax - the offset between the lens axis and the viewfinder axis - is compensated automatically.
 At ranges under 2 m, the sensor captures slightly less than indicated by the inner edges of the bright-line frame, and slightly more at longer ranges (see adjacent diagram).
-These slight, almost negligible deviations are systemic.
-The bright-line frame of a camera with viewfinder must be adapted to the view angle of the relevant focal length of the lens.
+These slight, in practical terms never important deviations are unavoidable.
+The bright-line frames of a camera with viewfinder must be adjusted to the view angle of the focal length of the lens.
 The nominal view angle changes slightly when focusing due to the changing draw-out, i.e. the distance of the lens system to the sensor level.
 When the set distance is below infinity (and the draw-out accordingly greater), the actual view angle also decreases - the lens captures less of the image object.
 The view angle differences at greater focal lengths tend to be larger due to the greater draw-out.